Kansas Doctors School Gating Criteria (8.11.2020, pptx)

 TECHNOLOGY RESOURCES AND SUPPORT

-K12itc, a KASB Prestigious Partner and leader in providing technology solutions for school districts, compiled a list of resources and services that may be of use during the COVID-19 school closures.
+K12itc, a KASB Prestigious Partner and leader in providing technology solutions for school districts, compiled a list of resources and services that may be of use to school districts implementing remote learning.
 Many of the resources are free.

 When communicating with employees, students and families about Coronavirus, here are a few helpful key messages and tips to keep in mind: